 European leaders are divided over the appropriate response to a rising tide of asylum-seekers streaming into the continent by land and sea, mostly fleeing violence in the Middle East and Africa.
 More than 2,400 perished at sea in the first eight months of 2015.
 German leader Angela Merkel has led the argument that the European Union has a moral obligation to take in the refugees, while Hungarian Prime Minister Viktor Orban has led the fight to restrict the inflow.
 A Southeast Asian refugee crisis erupted in June as tens of thousands of Rohynga, a Muslim ethnic group, fled religious persecution in Myanmar.
 Some died at sea.
 Unaccompanied children made international headlines in 2014, as record numbers streamed across the U.S.-Mexico border.
 Over 85 percent of the juveniles who appeared in U.S. immigration courts from 2012 to 2014 were from Honduras, Guatemala and El Salvador; 14,114 were allowed to stay while 21,463 were ordered removed or left voluntarily.
 Globally, the largest number of asylum seekers come from war-torn Syria.
-Tens of thousands of Iraqis, including Christians fleeing forced conversion to Islam, have found refuge in France and the U.S. The number of asylum claims made by gay, bisexual and transgender people has increased in recent years, along with criticism of how governments require applicants to prove their sexual orientation.
-A man who fled a Pacific island devastated by a cyclone wants to become the world’s first climate-change refugee.
+Tens of thousands of Iraqis, including Christians fleeing forced conversion to Islam, have found refuge in France and the U.S. The number of asylum claims made by gay, bisexual and transgender people has increased in recent years.
 One person’s refugee can be another’s wanted man.
 Think of Edward Snowden, the former CIA system administrator who was granted asylum by Russia after revealing details of classified U.S. government surveillance programs, and Julian Assange, the founder of Wikileaks, who was given asylum in 2012 by the Ecuadorian Embassy in London.